naninovel/docs/docs/api/index.md

 ## back

 #### Summary
-Modifies a `Naninovel.IBackgroundActor`.
+Modifies a background actor.

 #### Remarks
 Backgrounds are handled a bit differently from characters.
 Most of the time we'll only have  one background actor on scene, which will constantly transition to different appearances.
-To free the user from always repeating same actor ID in scripts, we allow to  provide only the background appearance and transition type (optional) as a nameless param and assume that  `main` actor should be affected.
-When this is not the case, the ID of the actor can be explicitly  provided via the `Naninovel.Actions.ModifyActor`3.Id` parameter.
+To free the user from always repeating same actor ID in scripts, we allow to  provide only the background appearance and transition type (optional) as a nameless parameter and assume that  `MainBackground` actor should be affected.
+When this is not the case, ID of the background actor can be explicitly  provided via the `id` parameter.

 #### Parameters